Syphon1205/EdgenHacks-EdgenTweaks/README.md

 # EdgenHacks-EdgenTweaks
 Hacks for edgenuity

-# Please use version 1.5 as its the latest.
+# Please use version 1.5.7

+Replaced ChatGPT with ClaudeAI due to detections